Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
  * * Description:
-Updates the user's sleep state to `false`.
+updates the user's sleep state to `false`.
 ***
 ### Water
 * #### GET